-In 2016-17, the ACT Government's total tax expenditure is estimated to have been \$278.9 million.
-This is equivalent to 5.2 per cent of the ACT's total direct expenditure.2 As a share of the ACT's total direct expenditure, this is comparable with the expenditures for 2015-16.

-The ACT Government's total tax expenditure increased by 6.9 per cent in 2016-17.
+In 2017-18, the ACT Government's total revenue forgone is estimated to have been \$264.2 million, a decline of 5.6 per cent from 2016-17.
+This is equivalent to 4.8 per cent of the ACT's total direct expenditure.2 As a share of the ACT's total direct expenditure, this is lower than the expenditures for 2016-17 (5.2 per cent).
+The ACT Government's total direct expenditure through programs and new initiatives increased by 1.6 per cent in 2017-18.

-Table 1 below shows that revenue forgone in 2016-17 is the highest for payroll tax at \$190.7 million, followed by conveyance duty at \$31.7 million and general rates at \$18.3 million.
+Table 1 below shows that revenue forgone in 2017-18 was the highest for payroll tax at \$196.7 million, followed by general rates at \$18.4 million and the Lease Variation Charge at \$15.5 million.

-In 2016-17, most of the tax expenditures are generally in-line with those in 2015-16, except for the Lease Variation Charge and payroll tax.
-Payroll tax represents the largest area of tax expenditure because the ACT has the highest tax threshold in the country, so approximately 90 per cent of local Canberra businesses do not need to pay payroll tax.
+In 2017-18, most of the tax expenditures were generally in line with those in 2016-17, except for conveyance duty, the Lease Variation Charge and payroll tax.
+Payroll tax represents the largest area of tax expenditure because the ACT has the highest tax threshold in the country, so approximately 90 per cent of local Canberra businesses do not pay any payroll tax.